“What we have once enjoyed we can never lose. All that we love deeply becomes a part of us.”

 Game of Thrones

-Some shows make you wonder why you spent weeks of your life watching them, but then there’s Game of Thrones, where you start to question whether your soul belongs to HBO.
+Some shows make you question why you spent countless weeks of your life glued to the screen, but then there’s Game of Thrones, which had me seriously wondering if my soul was now permanently owned by HBO.

 Bonus!